christinazavou/O-CNN/tensorflow/issues/issue98.md

         in depth 7 with input 128 we will output 16.0 channels (2^4 = 2^9-5)
         in depth 6 with input 128 we will output 32.0 channels (2^5 = 2^9-4)

-- SQ2: i dont understant "This is because the indicator function that represents the original shape is defined in a volume, while our octree is built from the point cloud.
-After replacing the normal signal as the occupying bits, it is equivalent to discarding the inside portion of the indicator function, which causes information loss compared with the full voxel representation and makes it hard to distinguish the inside and outside of the object"

 - SQ3: in aocnn paper: "To make the normal direction consistent to the underlying shape normal, we check whether the angle between n and the average normals of SO is less than 90 degrees: if not, n and d are multiplied by −1" is it because the plane can have a normal in two opposite directions so we get the normals of the points to find which direction it is?

 - SQ4: in aocnn paper: not sure what is "the edge length of the finest grid of the octree". not sure what is the difference of fig3middle and 3right.

-- SQ5: in aocnn paper: "The loss function of the Adaptive O-CNN decoder includes the structure loss and the patch loss." .. is this in TF code? (i guess yes in shape completion network)

 - SQ6: in midnet paper: they say they do "two shape segmentation". do they mean "part segmentation"? or what? which **two**? maybe they mean the part segmentation using point-loss and the part segmentation using shape-loss?

 - N1: in fig6 they show what each layer's activations focus on...is this in the code? i guess no but we can add it